Thermal Leptophilic Light Vector Dark Matter with Spinor Mediator and Muon (g-2) Anomaly: The Model

 \section{The Model}

-Here, we present a vector DM model, which extends the SM with a massive spinor mediator which couples to VDM particles and SM leptons.
-The only renormalizable interaction is taken as follows: where $ X_{\mu} $ is the VDM candidate, and $ \psi $ is a (Dirac) spinor mediator.
-In our analysis, we have assumed universal couplings between the mediator and the SM leptons.
-For simplicity, we have eluded mixing between generations.
+Here, we present a vector DM model, which extends the SM with massive spinor mediators which couples to vector dark matter (VDM) particles and SM leptons.
+The only renormalizable interaction is taken as follows:

+where $ X_{\mu} $ is the VDM candidate, and $ \psi_l $s are (Dirac) spinor mediators.
+Generally, the interaction terms $ X_{\mu} \overline{\psi}_l \gamma^{\mu}[ g_{s \psi}+g_{p \psi}\gamma^{5}] \psi_l $ and $ X_{\mu} \overline{l} \gamma^{\mu}[ g_{s l}+g_{p l}\gamma^{5}] l $ can also exist.
+However, these interactions will lead to $ X_{\mu} $ being unstable.
+To avoid such interactions we impose a $ Z_2 $ discrete symmetry under which both $ X_{\mu} $ and $ \psi_l $ are odd but all SM fields are even.
+In our analysis, we have assumed universal couplings between the mediators and the SM leptons.
+For simplicity, we have eluded mixing between $ \psi_l $s and lepton generations.
+If different lepton flavors couple with a same $\psi$ and $X_\mu$, then at one-loop level we should face the charged lepton flavor violation (CLFV) problem (for a review on the muon anomalous magnetic moment and the quest for lepton flavor violation see \cite{Lindner:2016bgg}).
+In such a scenario, at one-loop level, we should have muon to electron transition process $\mu \rightarrow e+\gamma$ which has been stringently constrained.
+In (\ref{lagrangian}), to avoid CLFV, we have considered different $ \psi_l $s for each lepton flavor.
+However, to keep the model minimal, we suppose all spinor mediators have the same mass.
 In order to avoid DM decay, we suppose $M_{\psi} > M_{X}$.
 By considering this constraint $X_{\mu}$ will be stable and can serve as DM.
-Since $X_{\mu}$ is neutral with no electric charge, for spin 1/2 mediators, the spinor $\psi$ has a positive electric charge (and therefore couples to photon) that is equal but opposite to the charged leptons.
+Since $X_{\mu}$ is neutral with no electric charge, for spin 1/2 mediators, the spinor $\psi_l$s have positive electric charges (and therefore couple to photon) that is equal but opposite to the charged leptons.
 Therefore, $X_{\mu}$ and neutrinos cannot couple together via charged spin 1/2 mediators.
 VDM stability commands that no tree level mixing between the Z-boson and $ X_{\mu} $ is allowed.
 Therefore in our model, we have 4 independent parameters $M_{X}$, $M_{\psi}$, $g_s$ and $g_p$.
 Finally, we emphasize that our approach in this paper, is quite phenomenological.
 We have not considered gauge invariance of Lagrangians under some gauge group, and the model is not UV-complete.
-For example, we supposed that $ \psi $ is $ SU(2)_{\text{Weak}} $ singlet while has $ U(1)_{\text{EM}} $ charge; in constructing a gauge invariant model such assumption should be considered more carefully.
+For example, we supposed that $ \psi_l $s are $ SU(2)_{\text{Weak}} $ singlet while have $ U(1)_{\text{EM}} $ charge; in constructing a gauge invariant model such assumption should be considered more carefully.